At the

 “Sam,” the orange tabby commanded.

-too cat.
+His gaze lingered a moment, too cat.
 He sauntered around the chaise lounge and presented himself to Nacho, the former head of the S’More Cats.

 “Too all fire important to show respect to your elders?”
 Nacho asked, his voice curling around the words.
 Part of Nacho’s right ear was missing, lost in a fight when he was still a kitten, it made his face look uneven and some cats unconsciously tilted their heads to compensate, of course, the action pissed him all the way off.
 Everyone who’d survived one of Nacho’s outbursts well-remembered to pay close attention to their heads.
 Even though he’d long since passed control of the S’More Cats onto Milton, he was still not a cat with whom to fuck.